The Assigned Servant: Production

 John and Agnes Gavin had made a series of successful films about bushrangers.
 Producers Stanley Crick and Herb Finlay agreed to finance a film with Gavin of which Assigned Servant was the first.
 Gavin wrote, it was to be:

 A four-reel bush production, the scenario to be written by Mrs. Gavin, with myself as producer.
 Pathe was to find the film and the camera-man in addition to all the hiring and printing, my part of the agreement being to find actors and make the film, with three weeks as the limit for the complete production...
 We were only allowed 4,000 feet of negative with nothing for retake, as film was scarce in those days.
 We went to National Park for location.
-This was the first time moving pictures had been taken there, and the won- derful surroundings assisted a great deal."
+This was the first time moving pictures had been taken there, and the wonderful surroundings assisted a great deal."

 Filming took under a month, which over a week spent on location.
 During the shoot, two actors injured themselves during a scene where they fought on top of a cliff and fell twenty feet below into the water.
 The actor Frank Gardiner cut his head falling from a horse during a chase scene, and an actor playing a trooper had four teeth knocked out during a fight.

 Filming took place in the National Park, with Georges River heavily featured.